Synapse-Flux-Lab/rag-loom/docs/docs/ollama-setup.md

+---
+id: ollama-setup
-# Ollama Local Setup Guide for RAG Loom
+title: Ollama Local Setup Guide
+sidebar_position: 5
+---

 This guide explains how to install and configure Ollama locally on macOS to run large language models (LLMs) without external API costs for your RAG service.